December is the month that many companies hold annual employee performance reviews.

 Set A Profit & Cash Threshold For Employee Bonus Payouts

 For example, say you have a $10M company which generates a 10% net income or $1.0M.

 $500K would cover the 5% threshold and remaining 5% would be available for the bonus pool (of course you can go as high or as low as you’d like).

 You could plan to offer 25% of the $500K or $125K to the bonus pool.

 The $125K bonus pool would then be allocated to employees at each manager's discretion and based on specific performance criteria.

 If the company does not generate at least 5% in net income, no bonuses would be paid out.
-Here’s where you eliminate the “as long as I win, who cares if the team loses” attitude.
+This where you eliminate the “as long as I win, who cares if the team loses” attitude.
 This process also tunes everyone in to what "winning" looks like for the company and can begin to help them make decisions which impact profitability.

 I would suggest that you have a cash threshold as well.
-This is important since the company may be profitable, yet there is not enough cash due to capex or even AR which are behind.
+A company may be profitable, but there is not enough cash due to Capex or even AR which is behind.
 All this could be planned in advance.

 Break These Goals Down Into Quarterly Goals

 It’s important to break the financial goals down into quarterly goals to sufficiently motivate the employees.
 It also allows for certain seasonality.